shaneclm/python-data-scraper/README.md

 scrapy crawl matcha
 ```

-Make sure you are in the correct directory where your Scrapy project is located.
+Make sure you are in the correct directory where your Scrapy project is located and correct name of spider is entered.

 ### Running BeautifulSoup
 To run the BeautifulSoup scraping script, use the following command in your terminal: